iamyoukou/sdf3d/README.md

 Currently, this method is sufficient for me.
 But I will keep an eye on finding an alternative one.

+# Note

+When calculating SDF for a mesh, we use surface normals, not vertex normals.
+So be careful when you export your mesh data from your 3D modeling software (e.g. Blender).
+Especially, if you use a smooth shader, you should prepare two same meshes.
+One with surface normals for calculating SDF, the other one with vertex normals for smooth shading.

 # Reference
 [Fuhrmann,2003] Fuhrmann, Arnulph, Gerrit Sobotka, and Clemens Groß.
 "Distance fields for rapid collision detection in physically based modeling."
 Proceedings of GraphiCon 2003.
 2003.